The Link Between Glutathione, Oxidative Stress & Mental Health

 How does glutathione affect mental health?

 In 2017, researchers from the Icahn School of Medicine at Mount Sinai and Weill Medical College of Cornell University joined together to publish a paper on adolescent depression.
-Using magnetic spectroscopy (a magnetic resonance test that looks at biochemical changes in the brain), the group compared the glutathione levels of adolescents suffering from depression with those of healthy control subjects.
+Using magnetic spectroscopy (a magnetic resonance test that looks at biochemical changes in the brain), the group compared the glutathione levels of adolescents suffering from depression1 with those of healthy control subjects.

 They found that the depressed adolescents had significantly lower levels of GSH.
-Other studies have also shown that glutathione is in shorter supply in depressed individuals as well as in animals exhibiting anxiety-like behavior.
+Other studies have also shown that glutathione is in shorter supply in depressed individuals as well as in animals exhibiting anxiety-like behavior2.

 Glutathione and oxidative stress.